-Brands need to build up awareness in a totally new market; determine whether the bricks and mortar expansion should pre-empt or occur in tandem with the e-commerce offer; and quickly ascertain key market differences and synergies to inform strategy.
+Brands need to build up awareness in a totally new market; determine whether the bricks and mortar expansion should pre-empt or occur in tandem with the e-commerce offer, and quickly ascertain key market differences and synergies to inform strategy.

-From the multi-million pound investment in marketing and stores to the time it takes to build brand value in each new geography and the challenges of responding to different customer experience expectations, traditional expansion strategies lack both the agility and responsiveness required in a fast changing global marketplace.
-As Chris Griffin, CEO, Anatwine, explains, there has to be a better way to rapidly maximise the global opportunity while minimising both cost and risk.
+From the multi-million pound investment in marketing and stores to the time it takes to build brand value in each new geography and the challenges of responding to different customer experience expectations, traditional expansion strategies lack both the agility and responsiveness required in a fast-changing global marketplace.
+As Chris Griffin, CEO, Anatwine, explains, there has to be a better way to rapidly maximise global opportunity while minimising both cost and risk.

 Given the increasing volatility of the global economy, prioritising international expansion has become challenging for fashion brands.
 Agility and speed of response are becoming key requirements in a market that can be transformed virtually overnight by a celebrity endorsement on social media.
 Yet while the rise of the global digital consumer has transformed the ease with which brands can reach new target markets in theory, in practice the challenge of raising brand awareness and building a market remains.